openstack-archive/networking-ovn/vagrant/README.rst

    service for OVN, DHCP and metadata agents for the Networking service, OVS services.
 In addition, the compute nodes are configured as NFS clients to support instance live migration between them.
+#.
+Optionally a node to run the HW VTEP simulator.
+This node is not
+   started by default but can be started by running "vagrant up ovn-vtep" after doing a normal "vagrant up".

 During deployment, Vagrant creates three VirtualBox networks: